jice-lavocat/jice_lavocat_blog_hugo/content/post/facebook_enters_authorship_race.md

   <meta property="article:author"   content="https://www.facebook.com/jean.christophe.gomez.lavocat" />
 {{< /highlight >}}

 You can see the last line who is using the *article:author* property.
 The associated content could either be a URL to your profile, or your facebook id.
+In order to test your implementation, you can use Facebook [Debug Tool](https://developers.facebook.com/tools/debug/).

+## Should the author be a Human or a Page ?
  From the announcement, it also seems that one can use the URL of a facebook page :

 	Journalists who manage a Facebook Profile will need to ensure “follow” is turned on on their profile.
 Journalists who manage a Facebook Page do not need to take any additional action steps.